 The remaining 7 semesters can be selected from any subject area.
-NB: Students, who are planning to do the higher level of Mathematics in Year 11 in 2021, should choose an extra semester of Mathematics in Semester 2 of 2020.
+NB: Students, who are planning to do the higher level of Mathematics in Year 11 in 2023, should choose an extra semester of Mathematics in Semester 2 of 2022.

-Kunga Course Design and Technology (continued) The Arts Food and Hospitality Musical Negotiated Computer Learning Art and Craft Photography Design English Drama 1 and 2 Creative Writing 1 and 2 Drawing and Painting English - 2 Semester course Media Arts Essential English: Communication in the Workplace - 2 Semester Course Music 1 and 2 Literary Studies - 2 Semester course Cross Disciplinary Youth Support Pathways Design and Technology Health & Physical Education Before Doorways 2 Construction Health Studies Design and Technology-9/10 Advanced Technologies Outdoor Education 1 and 2 Design and Technology - Girls Only Technology Personal Sports Development 1 and 2 Design and Technology-Jewellery and Textiles Physical Education 1 and 2 Design and Technology-Metalwork focus Recreation Design and Technology-Woodwork focus Sports Coaching Digital Technologies Field to Fork 1 and Field to Fork 2 (continued next page)
+Kunga Course Design and Technology (continued) The Arts Food and Hospitality Art and Craft Negotiated Computer Learning Design Photography Drama 1 and 2 English Drawing and Painting Creative Writing 1 and 2 Media Arts English - 2 Semester course Music 1 and 2 Essential English: Communication in the Workplace - 2 Semester Course Cross Disciplinary Literary Studies - 2 Semester course Flexible Industry Pathways Program Youth Support Pathways Design and Technology Health & Physical Education Design and Technology - Construction Focus Health Studies Design and Technology - Girls Only Technology Outdoor Education 1 and 2 Design and Technology-Jewellery and Textiles Physical Education 1 and 2 Design and Technology-Metalwork focus Recreation Design and Technology-Woodwork focus Sports Development and Coaching Digital Technologies Field to Fork (continued next page)